 Amcache: the complete Windows .hve forensics reference

-Amcache at a glance vs the neighbouring artefacts#
+At a glance vs the neighbours#

-Artefact What it proves Hash?
-Path?
-Capacity Source
+Artefact What it proves Hash Path Capacity Source

 What Amcache actually is#